 The School of Engineering and Computer Science at Bern University of Applied Sciences (BFH) offers practice-oriented education and applied research in fields such as embedded systems, data & cybersecurity, intelligent industrial systems and automation.
-The Department (German: Departement Technik und Informatik) operates across locations in Bern, Biel/Bienne and Burgdorf and hosts research institutes like the Institute for Intelligent Industrial Systems (I3S).
+The Department (German: Departement Technik und Informatik) operates across locations in Bern, Biel/Bienne and Burgdorf.

 Joylab AG is an agile Swiss engineering consultancy specialised in the technical product development of robotics, sensor-systems and medical technology.
 The company supports clients from feasibility and prototyping through to industrialisation of embedded hardware, firmware, mechanics and system integration.